 Our practice specializes in interview representation.
 Our office not only professionally prepares and files immigration petitions, but we also accompany and represent our clients at their scheduled interviews throughout the Tri-State area including Newark, Mt.
 Laurel, Newark Airport, New York City, and Philadelphia.
 We have one full-time attorney who appears regularly at the Newark District Office, and one full-time attorney in the office to oversee filings, provide legal counsel, and handle emergencies.

-Angie Garasia has been practicing law for over seventeen years.
+Angie Garasia has been practicing law for over twenty years.
 She is a member of the American Immigration Lawyers Association (AILA), the New Jersey State Bar Association (Immigration and Naturalization Section), Middlesex County Bar Association, and Federal Bar Association.
-She currently serves on the Executive Board of the New Jersey Chapter of AILA as Vice Chair.
-Prior to that position, she served on the Board as Treasurer.
-Additionally, she chairs the NJ Chapter USCIS Liaison Committee as well as the Citizenship Day Committee.
-In 2012, Attorney Garasia was selected by Super Lawyers Magazine as a "Rising Star" in the field of immigration law, a distinction given to no more than 2.5% of lawyers in the entire state of New Jersey.
-In 2013 and 2014, she was designated as a Super Lawyer by the same publication.
+She is a Former Chair of the New Jersey Chapter of AILA and currently serves on the USCIS Liaison Committee.
+She has also had the distinction of being consistently designated as a Super Lawyer by Super Lawyers Magazine.
+(A description of the selection methodology can be found at www.superlawyers.com/about/selection_process_detail.html.)

 New York University